An examination of divisive, polarized liberal-side political rhetoric from A.R. Moxon’s @JuliusGoat Twitter account

 This piece will explain why I believe A.R.
 Moxon’s @JuliusGoat Twitter account is a spreader of unreasonable and polarizing liberal-side political rhetoric, and why I believe he’s a contributor to American polarization.

 Why did I write this?
 I’m someone who’s interested in reducing polarization and political anger.
-To that end, I’m currently working on a book aimed at healing some American divides.
+I often cover polarization on my podcast, and I wrote a book aimed at reducing American divides.

 Recently, I wrote a piece about why criticizing the bad and extreme rhetoric of one’s own political group is hugely important if our goal is reducing political animosity.
 Sometimes pieces about polarization can be rather academic and theoretical, removed from the real world.
 So to emphasize the points made in that piece, I wanted to give a concrete example of criticizing someone “on my side” who I think is unhelpful, even quite harmful, and to show what that criticism would look like.